top of page

 The principal must present:

-Witnesses may also need valid identification, depending on circumstances.
+Witnesses may also need identification depending on the situation.

 POA signings often involve: